-UE and IMS core network must follow 3GPP TS 24.229 [15] for establishment and termination of a call.
+The UE and the IMS core network must follow 3GPP TS 24.229 [15] for establishment and termination of a call.

-UE and IMS core network must support reliable provisional responses.
+The UE and the IMS core network must support reliable provisional responses.

-The UE shall be able to accept an INVITE request without an SDP offer and the UE shall include an SDP offer with audio media in the first non-failure reliable response to an INVITE request without SDP offer.
+The UE must be able to accept a SIP INVITE request without a Session Description Protocol (SDP) offer and the UE must include an SDP offer with audio media in the first non-failure reliable response to a SIP INVITE request without SDP offer.

-Note: Other media can be included in the SDP offer in the first non-failure reliable response.
+Note 1: Other media can be included in the SDP offer in the first non-failure reliable response.